Magyar Cserkészszövetség: Modern program

-The Scout Motto is Légy Késen translating as Be Prepared.
+The Scout Motto is Légy Résen translating as Be Prepared.
 The noun for a single Scout in Hungarian is Cserkész.
 The membership badge of Magyar Cserkészszövetség features the Crown of Saint Stephen.
 There is also a Sea Scout programme.

 The Hungarian Scout Association is among other organizations member of the Ecumenical Council of Churches in Hungary.
 The Catholic Committee of the Hungarian Scout Association is a full member of the International Catholic Conference of Scouting (ICCS).

 Hungarian Scouting abroad

 A number of associations offers Scouting to people of Hungarian descent living outside of Hungary.
 They form several groups: